hoangnguyen1247/nestjs-redis/README.md

 ## About

-`nestjs-redis` implements a module, `RedisModule`, which when imported into your nestjs project provides a Redis client to any class that injects it.
+`@hoangnguyen1247/nestjs-redis` implements a module, `RedisModule`, which when imported into your nestjs project provides a Redis client to any class that injects it.
 This lets Redis be worked into your dependency injection workflow without having to do any extra work outside of the initial setup.